 - sunken fontanel

-In more serious cases, you may get fluids through intravenous therapy.
+In more severe cases, you may get fluids through intravenous (IV) therapy.
 If a bacterial infection is the cause of your diarrhea, your doctor may prescribe antibiotics.

 Your doctor will decide your treatment based on: